SpineML/spineml.github.io/spinecreator/sourcewin/index.md

 Clone SpineCreator:

 ```
-cd ~/scsrc
+cd /mnt/c/Users/[your name]/scsrc
 git clone https://github.com/SpineML/SpineCreator.git
 ```

-Open QtCreator.
+Open QtCreator from the Windows start menu.
 Now open the SpineCreator project.
-The file to open is called spinecreator.pro (note that images are from the Linux version of QtCreator, and so will be slightly different):
+The file to open is called spinecreator.pro (note that some images are from the Linux version of QtCreator, and so may be slightly different to what you'll see):

 ![Open_SpineCreator](/public/images/Open_spinecreator_pro.png "Open spinecreator.pro"){: .center-image }